Investigation yields few clues on missing Colorado woman

 Police later received data indicating Berreth’s phone was near Gooding, Idaho, that same day, nearly 800 miles (1,300 kilometers) from her home in Woodland Park, Colorado.

 A police investigation was opened Dec.
 2 after Cheryl Berreth asked for a welfare check of her daughter.
 The Woodland Park Police Department has classified the disappearance as a missing person case.
+The department did not immediately respond to a request for an update on the investigation on Thursday.

 Investigators who went to the woman’s home found some cinnamon rolls in Berreth’s kitchen and both of her cars still in place outside the home.
 Woodland Park Police Chief Miles De Young said the company where Berreth worked, Doss Aviation, has accounted for all their planes and police have no reason to believe she used someone else’s plane for a flight.